Table of Contents

 - A 2022 MA evaluating the impact of milk intake in childhood and adolescence with future cancer risk did not find any increased risk of breast cancer, colorectal cancer, or prostate cancer with higher levels of intake.(Gil, 2022)

-- Regarding cancer mortality risk, a 2016 MA examining this found an increased risk from dairy consumption only with prostate cancer, not other types.(Lu W, 2016)
+- A 2016 MA examining this found an increased risk from dairy consumption only with prostate cancer, but not with other types.(Lu W, 2016)

 Thus, the increased risk of Parkinson’s disease is small and it’s unclear if this is due to actual dairy or due to other confounding factors.
 The risk of prostate cancer seems more significant; I discuss this body of literature more thoroughly in the next section.